Backlash (2018): Raw

 After Backlash, focus shifted on the next PPV event, Money in the Bank.
 On the following Raw, Kurt Angle scheduled multiple Money in the Bank qualifying matches for that subsequent episode, only to be interrupted by Kevin Owens and Braun Strowman, who both wanted to partake in the men's ladder match.
 Angle scheduled a match between Strowman and Owens, which Strowman won.
 Later that night, Finn Bálor defeated Roman Reigns and Sami Zayn to qualify for that ladder match after interference from Jinder Mahal.
 The following week, more Money in the Bank qualifying matches took place.
 Reigns attacked Mahal, removing him from the second triple threat qualifying match for the men.
 Owens took Mahal's place and defeated Bobby Lashley and Elias, also in a triple threat match, to qualify for the match.

 Also on the following Raw, Intercontinental Champion Seth Rollins addressed the fans about his reign and issued an open challenge for the title, which was accepted by Mojo Rawley, who Rollins defeated to retain the title.
-Rollins then retained against Owens the following week and against Mahal on the May 28 episode before being attacked by Elias, setting up a match between Elias and Rollins for the title at Money in the Bank.

 Bobby Lashley was interviewed about his family, including his three sisters.
 The following week, Sami Zayn said that Lashley was not a nice guy and promised to bring out Lashley's sisters to tell the truth.
-On the May 21 episode of Raw, three men dressed up as Lashley's sisters accused Lashley of violence.
+On the May 21 episode, three men dressed up as Lashley's sisters accused Lashley of violence.
 Lashley interrupted the segment and attacked the impostors along with Zayn.
 The following week, a match between Lashley and Zayn was scheduled for Money in the Bank.

 After being attacked by Bobby Roode during his concert at Backlash, Elias took on Roode on the following Raw in a losing effort.
-The following week, Roode defeated Baron Corbin and No Way Jose, also in a triple threat match, to qualify for the men's Money in the Bank ladder match.

 For the women's Money in the Bank ladder match, Ember Moon and Alexa Bliss won their respective triple threat matches to qualify for the match.
+Bayley, Ruby Riott, and Sasha Banks were involved in them, as well.
+On the May 28 episode, Bayley, Riott, and Banks took part in a gauntlet match for the final spot in the match, which was won by Banks.

+At Money in the Bank, Alexa Bliss won the women's Money in the Bank ladder match and later that night, she cashed in her contract on Nia Jax to win back the Raw Women's Championship.
+They had another title match at Extreme Rules as an Extreme Rules match, where Bliss retained.